-Police shoot and kill man after yelling at him to drop knife
+Philadelphia police shooting of Black man sparks unrest

 It is unclear in the video if he had a knife.
 Witnesses said he was holding one.

-No officers or bystanders were injured, Little said.
+No officers or bystanders were injured in the confrontation, Little said.
 The names of the officers who fired the shots were not immediately disclosed.
 Both were wearing body cameras and were taken of street duty pending the investigation.

 Some people spoke with city Police Commissioner Danielle Outlaw, who arrived at the scene a short time after the shooting occurred.